iTwin/itwinjs-core/docs/learning/presentation/Content/PropertyCategorization.md

 ![Nested Categories](./media/property-grid-nested-categories.png)

 Additionally, when presentation rules specify [related properties](./RelatedPropertiesSpecification.md), it is possible to create new top-level categories.
-See [this topic](#controlling-category-nesting-of-related-properties) for more details.
+See the [Controlling Category Nesting of Related Properties](#controlling-category-nesting-of-related-properties) for more details.

-Finally, category nesting can be achieved using [property category overrides](./PropertyCategorySpecification.md) - see [this topic](#controlling-category-nesting-through-property-category-overrides) for more details.
+Finally, category nesting can be achieved using [property category overrides](./PropertyCategorySpecification.md) - see the [Controlling Category Nesting Through Property Category Overrides section](#controlling-category-nesting-through-property-category-overrides) for more details.

 ### Controlling Category Nesting of Related Properties